billmcnamara/ArduinoR4_LEDMatrixGames/README.md

     pong: up/down

-    flappy bird: button press (shorter than 2 secs)
+    flappy bird: button press (shorter than 5 secs or you will exit back to menu)

 scores in serial output.

 While in game mode, to exit, long press the Joystick button.
-Pressing for more than 2secs will bring back the menu.
+Pressing for more than 5secs will bring back the menu.